 He did not return soon, though, and lying prone on his couch I began to seethe, imagining my groceries spoiling in the hot car, the badly parked car getting towed, the jive he was telling that other lady in this building’s bowels.
 The word bowels was right, I thought.
 Bullshit up to our ears.

 I cursed then, and pushed to my feet.
 I wasn’t even planning to say goodbye, but he came down the stairs and saw me.
 Without a word, he shook his head, took the keys from my hand and led me to my car.
 We were both furious.
 On the drive to my apartment, he talked of his music—about the composition he’d been wrangling with when I’d arrived—and though I knew he was offering this story by way of making nice, I felt a rage swelling in me that made it impossible to play along.
 “I don’t give a fuck,” I heard myself saying, with an ugliness that even now is hard to recall.
-“I don’t give a fuck about what you rationalize in the name of your music and—”
+“I don’t give a fuck about your music and—”